As I approached my senior year for my B.S. in Electrical Engineering, I wanted to create

 circuits.
 Numerical integration allows for one to solve for discrete moments of time and

 in effect integrate their response.
-This application only supports the Trapezoidal method.
+This application only supports the Backward Euler method.

 Non Linear Simulation: